Fakhr al-Din Mustawfi

-Two years later (1286), however, he was replaced by Jalal al-Din Simnani and sent to govern Anatolia.
+Two years later, in 1286, however, he was replaced by Jalal al-Din Simnani and sent to govern Anatolia.
 In the same year, Fakhr al-Din instigated the execution of Shams al-Din's son Sharaf al-Din Harun Juvayni through hateful slander.
 Fakhr al-Din strengthened Shams al-Din's policy of increasing the Iranian influence in Anatolia, appointing "innumerable Tabrizis, Hamadanis, Iraqis, Khushkanis, Khurasanis, Georgians, Alans, Marandis, Nakhjawanis, Tiflisis and Arranis."
 This led to a closer connection between Anatolia and the Iranian intellectual and literary world.

 Fakhr al-Din Mustawfi eventually fell out and favour and was executed in 1290.
 The instigator behind this was the new ṣāḥib diwān Sa'ad al-Dawla, who achieved this through the spread of defamation.
 This earned him the animosity of the Mustawfi family.